PriyankaChoudhary9877/meridian-cyber/README.md

 │   │
 │   ├── pages/
 │   │   ├── Home.tsx               # Homepage — assembles all sections
-│   │   ├── AboutPage.tsx          # About page with leadership team
+│   │   ├── AboutPage.tsx          # About page with company overview and mission.
 │   │   ├── ContactPage.tsx        # Contact page with form and office details
 │   │   └── NotFound.tsx           # 404 page
 │   │